magasterdoda/magasterdoda.github.io/_projects/2salmon-ladder/index.md

 {% include image-gallery.html images="ladder-real.jpg" height="400" %}
 ## Results
 ### Validated Performance and Experimental Findings
-- Delivered a fully functional, outdoor-capable salmon ladder and pull-up bar structure designed for repeated high-impact athletic use
+- Delivered a fully functional, outdoor salmon ladder and pull-up bar structure designed for repeated high-impact athletic use
 - Verified analytical and FEA predictions through real-world load and impact testing
-- Demonstrated stable performance under repeated dynamic loading with no observed structural damage or excessive deflection
+- Demonstrated stable performance under repeated dynamic loading with no observed structural damage
 - Achieved a robust, safe design suitable for long-term use with minimal maintenance